-If the land uses are changed and new land use become as bellow in Table 5 thenwe can see some changes in the values of land use data (Table 5) comparing with original land use in Table 1.
+Changes in land use and land cover are significant contributors to soil erosion at watershed, regional, and global levels[30].
+Due to natural process if the current land uses of the Teestawatershed are changed and new land use become as bellow in Table 5where we can see some changes in the values of land use data (Table 5and Fig. 7) comparing with original land use in Table 1.
 In the changed land use scenario, the largest portion of land is covered by Evergreen Forest 41.31%, with Agricultural Land Generic coming next at 12.45%.
 Residential areas cover the smallest portion, accounting for only 0.18% of the land.
 The following Fig. 7 shows the simulated sediment for two different types of land use which we have shown in Table 1 and 5.
-Here we can see that if we increased the Forest-Evergreen (from 28.64 % to 41.31 %) and Agricultural Land-Generic is decreased (from 25.12 % to 12.45 %) then sediment yield (SY) is decreased (Fig. 7).
+Here we can see that if we increased the Forest-Evergreen (from 28.64 % to 41.31 %) and Agricultural Land-Generic is decreased (from 25.12 % to 12.45 %) then sediment yield (SY) is decreased (Fig. 8).
 That is mean agricultural land and forest land has impact on sedimentation or soil erosion.
-Here agricultural land was decreased and forest land was increased that is why sediment yield is decreased (Fig. 7 and Table 6).
+Here agricultural land was decreased and forest land was increased that is why sediment yield is decreased (Fig. 8 and Table 6).
+Overall, alterations in land use and land cover have a significant impact on the dynamics of soil erosion and sediment export[31].

 Code Label Area (%)

 AGRL Agricultural Land Generic 12.45

-AGR Agricultural Land Row Crops 7.14
+AGRR Agricultural Land Row Crops 7.14

 BARR Barren 1.31

 FRSE Forest Evergreen 41.31

 FRSD Forest Deciduous 0.85

 FRST Forest Mixed 16.57

 PAST Pasture 0.86

 RNGE Range Grasses 11.87

 RNGB Range Brush 1.25

 WATR Water 6.17

 WETF Wetlands Forested 0.22

 URBN Residential 0.18